-In conjunction with the Chicago laboratory lease entered into in January 2021, the Company is required to hold an additional LOC in the amount of \$0.8 million to secure this lease through its expiration.
-The Company is required to maintain a cash balance of \$0.8 million as collateral for the LOC, which is classified in other long-term assets on the condensed balance sheet as of June 30, 2021 because it is unavailable for a period longer than one year from the balance sheet date.
+In January 2022, in conjunction with the Company's Redwood City, CA operating lease, the Company entered into a standby letter of credit (LOC) in the amount of \$1.0 million to secure the lease through its expiration.
+The Company is required to maintain a cash balance of \$1.0 million as collateral for the LOC, which has been classified in other long-term assets on the balance sheet.
+In exchange, \$1.0 million in funds held with the landlord as a long-term deposit in other long-term assets on the balance sheet as of December 31, 2021, was released.